 Jamie and Maria want to feel like they are outdoors in their new kitchen.
 Alison draws inspiration from nature with an earth tone palette.
 Alison completes the design with mosaic stone backsplash, granite countertops with a waterfall island and hardwood floors.
 To add to the design, Alison builds a custom dog food bin from reclaimed hardwood and adds a tree design to the adjacent wall.

 Alison and the Kitchen Crashers crew tackle a section of real estate reserved solely for the family dog to do his business.
 This outdoor kitchen begins with a new door to access the space.
 All of the necessities required for a kitchen are brought in including marine grade cabinets, stone countertops, outdoor appliances and freshly painted furniture.
 Next Alison coaches the homeowners through three innovative custom projects: two dressers turned into planters, a fire table made from junk the homeowners wanted to throw away, and an herb garden made from recycled palettes.

-Sara and Rob want a kitchen they can cook in for their family of five.
-Alison draws inspiration from Italian style kitchens with rustic features.
+Alison draws inspiration from Italian style kitchens to create a rustic kitchen for a family of five.
 She starts the design with a custom faux beam that separates the kitchen from the rest of the house and adds espresso cabinets, white marbled countertops, and rustic flooring with lots of texture.
-She adds a one of a kind wine pendant light that hangs over the custom mobile island that's perfect for chopping vegetables.